operating-systems concurrency

 Causes

-• Priority Scheduling: A high-priority process continually arrives, preventing low-priority processes from running.
+High-priority processes continually arrive, preventing low-priority processes from running.

 Prevention

-The most common solution to starvation is aging, where the priority of a process increases the longer it waits in the ready queue, eventually ensuring it is scheduled.
+Process priority increases the longer it waits in the ready queue, eventually ensuring it is scheduled.